ChrisForti/express-snippet-box/README.md

 # Snippet Box API

 This is a strictly backend Api that will serve snippets of code, and uses postgres as a Database.
+This is my first fullstack project.

 ## Getting started